Important Update from the Editor-in-Chief

 About the Journal

-Over its long and distinguished history, the journal has contributed significantly to the development of clinical knowledge, publishing manuscripts by a wide range of influential social work thinkers and practitioners.
-As a peer-reviewed publication, the Studies in Social Work advances the School for Social Work's mission and serves as the school's voice within the larger professional community.
+As a peer-reviewed publication, the Studies in Social Work advances the School for Social Work's mission and serves as the School's voice within the larger professional community.
 The journal publishes manuscripts on all aspects of clinical social work theory and practice, emphasizing topics that are of particular interest to the faculty and that complement curricula initiatives.
 In recent years, published manuscripts have discussed emerging theoretical paradigms, research and policy issues relevant to direct practice, therapeutic process, clinical teaching, supervising practice, culturally and racially attuned therapeutic work with diverse client populations and international reports on practice.

 Aim and Scope